-- While the oven is preheating: Heat your vegetable broth in a saucepan or in a bowl in the microwave until it reaches a simmer.
-Place the cashes in the hot broth and set aside.
-Place the asparagus and peeled garlic cloves in a rimmed, aluminum foil lined baking sheet and drizzle with the olive oil until lightly coated.
+- Place the asparagus and peeled garlic cloves in a rimmed, aluminum foil lined baking sheet and drizzle with the olive oil until lightly coated.

 - Roast the asparagus and garlic for 20-25 minutes, turning once halfway through the cooking time.

-- Place the roasted asparagus and garlic in the blender along with the broth and cashews.
+- Place the roasted asparagus and garlic in the blender along with the broth and nut milk (if using).
 Blend until smooth.
 Add salt and pepper to taste.

 - Serve immediately.